-Employee expenses for close family members of KMPs Purchase of materials and services from entities controlled KMPs

-Grants and donations for close family members of KMPs Fees and charges charged to entities controlled by KMPs
+Employee expenses for close family members of KMPs (i) 335,713 736,606 Purchase of materials and services from entities controlled by KMPs (ii) 11,600 64,471 Grants and donations for close family members of KMPs (iii) 5,416 6,632 Fees and charges charged to entities controlled by KMPs (iv) 4,202 8,415

-(i) All close family members of key management personnel were employed through an arm's length process.
+- (i) All close family members of key management personnel were employed through an arm's length process.
 They are paid in accordance with Council's Certified Agreement for the job they perform.
-Council employs 363 staff (335 full time equivalent staff) of which 4 are close family members of key management personnel.

-(ii) Council purchased the following materials and services from entities that are controlled by members of key management personnel.
+Council employs 363 staff (335 full time equivalent staff) of which 4 are close family members of key management personnel. - (ii) Council purchased the following materials and services from entities that are controlled by members of key management personnel.
 All purchases were at arm's length and were in the normal course of Council operations: